 TIP: You can set the default name type in [Tools] → [System Properties] → [ER Diagram].

-You can switch between IDEF1X and IE notations for ER diagrams.
+You can switch between IDEF1X and IE notation for your ER diagrams.

-1. Right-click on the ER diagram and select [Diagram Notation].
+1. Right-click the ER diagram in the Structure Tree and select [Diagram Notation].

 ER Entity